NEWAGE-Labs/nal.docs/docs/current release/SOPs/Software and Computers/Windows.md

 # Current Version

 Currently NAL uses Windows 10 for all personnel and instrument [workstations](Workstations.md) except where an older version is required or [Ubuntu](Ubuntu.md) can be used instead.
 It is also used for the main office domain controller and [file server](Servers.md#file-server).

+# Additional Information and Tools

+Additional information on Windows, including how to use Powershell, can be found on [Microsoft's website](www.microsoft.com/en-us/windows).